forlilab/Ringtail/README.md

 By default, the newly-created database will be named `output.db`.
 This name may be changed with the `--output_db` option.

 By default (for DLGs), Ringtail will store the best-scored (lowest energy) binding pose from the first 3 pose clusters in the DLG.
-The number of clusters stored may be changed with the `--max_poses` option.
-The `--store_all_poses` flag may also be used to override `--max_poses` and store every pose from every DLG.
-All poses from a Vina PDBQT are saved to the database.
+For Vina, Ringtail will store the 3 best poses.
+The number of clusters/poses stored may be changed with the `--max_poses` option.
+The `--store_all_poses` flag may also be used to override `--max_poses` and store every pose from every file.

+ADGPU is capable of performing interaction analysis at runtime, with these results being stored in the database if present.
+If interaction analysis is not present in the input file (including Vina PDBQTs), it may be added by Ringtail with the `--add_interactions` option.
+Distance cutoffs for the interactions are specified with the `--interaction_cutoffs` option.
+Adding interactions requires that the receptor PDBQT be provided as an input by the user.
+When writing the database from Vina PDBQTs, the receptor name MUST be provided with the `--receptor_name` option.

 The `--interaction_tolerance` option also allows the user to give more leeway for poses to pass given interaction filters.
 With this option, the interactions from poses within *c* angstrom RMSD of a cluster's top pose will be appended to the interactions for that top pose.
 The theory behind this is that this gives some sense of the "fuzziness" of a given binding pose, allowing the user to filter for interactions that may not be present for the top pose specifically, but could be easily accessible to it.
 When used as a flag, the `interaction_tolerance` default is 0.8 angstroms.
 The user may also specify their own cutoff.